NethermindEth/Forta-Agents/DYDX-Bots/Parameter_Changes_Monitor/README.md

 ## Description

-This agent detects parameter changes to both the Safety Module and Liquidity Module contracts.
+This bot detects parameter changes to both the Safety Module and Liquidity Module contracts.

 ## Supported Chains